olexiy/pimp_my_jenkins/README.md

 Testing Docker availability from the Jenkins:
 > docker exec -it jenkins bush

 > docker ps -a

+Pushing new version of the jenkins to the dockerhub:
+> docker login

+> docker build -t olexiy/jenkins-with-docker .

+> docker push  olexiy/jenkins-with-docker

 Your docker image must be visible in the container list.